 To keep those complaints away, you and your business must remain diligent.
 To help you in complying with GDPR, we’ve compiled a few of the basic IT measures you should be on top of.

 Which IT measures should you implement?

-Your IT infrastructure has an important part to play in GDPR compliance, but of course is not the whole story.
-Don’t forget the basics to IT security like your firewalls, software patches, anti-virus and password policies.
+Your IT infrastructure has an important part to play in GDPR compliance, but of course, is not the whole story.
+Don’t forget the basics of IT security like your firewalls, software patches, anti-virus and password policies.
 If you permit “Bring your own devices” these could pose particular risks as they blur the boundary between professional and home life.

 Don’t become a GDPR statistic